New Flyer High Floor

-The New Flyer High Floor was a line of conventional (high-floor) transit buses available in 35' rigid, 40' rigid, and 60' articulated lengths manufactured by New Flyer Industries between 1987 and 1996.
+The New Flyer High Floor is a line of conventional (high-floor) transit buses available in 35-foot rigid, 40-foot rigid, and 60-foot articulated lengths manufactured by New Flyer Industries between 1987 and 2006.
 The buses were powered by conventional diesel or natural gas engines using either V-drive or T-drive transmission couplings, with the exception of an articulated electric trolleybus variant manufactured for a single customer, the San Francisco Municipal Railway.
-The New Flyer Low Floor, a low-floor bus with a similar external appearance, was introduced in 1991 and proved to be more popular than the High Floor, which was discontinued in 1996 in diesel form.
-CNG high-floor buses continued to be built until 1999, and the articulated version was manufactured until early 2006.
+The New Flyer Low Floor, a low-floor bus with a similar external appearance, was introduced in 1991 and proved to be more popular than the High Floor, which was discontinued in 1996 in diesel rigid form.
+CNG high-floor buses continued to be made until 1999, and the articulated version was manufactured until early 2006.

 Design

-For example, a New Flyer D40HF is a 40' (nominal) rigid high-floor bus with conventional diesel power.
-The "HF" suffix was added starting in the early 1990s to distinguish the earlier High Floor buses from the Low Floor buses, which were introduced in 1991.
-Prior to that time, the equivalent designation would simply be D40.
-The articulated D60/D60HF was nicknamed Galaxy.
+For example, a New Flyer D40-88 is a 40-foot (nominal) rigid high-floor bus with conventional diesel power, built in 1988.
+The -## suffix was used between 1987 and 1990.
+After this time, no suffix was added to the model number, while buses from the Low Floor series, which were introduced in 1991, did have LF for a suffix.In recent time, some listings or fleet rosters may show HF as a suffix for these high floor buses.
+This was a creation of public transit fans to commonly refer to these pre-low floor models.
+None of their model numbers ever officially had the HF suffix.
+The articulated D60 high floor model had the model name Galaxy, but it wasn't commonly known by that name.

-The trolleybus was only made in a 60-foot articulated version (E60HF) for a single agency, Muni.
+The trolleybus was only made in a 60-foot articulated version (E60) for a single agency, Muni.

 The New Flyer High Floor uses a tubular side construction clad with either aluminum or fiberglass panels; wheel housings are made of stainless steel, and stepwells have the option of either stainless steel or fiberglass.
 To reduce weight, the roof, front, and rear panels are made from fiberglass.
 All buses are equipped with rear-mounted engines using either V- or T-drive couplings to the transmission driving the rear axle; since the D60 articulated buses use the "pusher" configuration, the articulation joint is equipped with an anti-jackknifing feature.